assuremoss/Kubernetes-testbed/README.md

 ## Installation Overview

-The current settings allow you to set-up a Kubernetes cluster of 1 master node, and N worker nodes (they should be at maximum 9).
+The current settings allow you to set up a Kubernetes cluster of 1 master node, and N worker nodes (they should be maximum 9).
 Both the hardware requirements of the master and worker nodes can be customized, specifying the CPU, RAM, and network subnet for each virtual machine.
 Similarly, the Kubernetes and other components version can be specified in the Ansible provision files.

 At the moment, only the Docker container engine is (automatically) supported.
 In the future, we will add support for containerd and CRI-O container engines.